Skip to content

 Prompt injection is unlikely to ever be fully solved.
 Treat it as permanent and design architectures where a successful injection cannot cause harm.

-Prompt injection has no parameterized-query equivalent -- the instruction/data boundary in LLMs is implicit.
-Meta-analysis of 78 studies (2021--2026) shows attack success rates above 85% against state-of-the-art defenses.
-[Source: Maloyan and Namiot, 2026] No single defense works; only defense-in-depth is viable.
+Prompt injection has no parameterized-query equivalent -- the instruction and data boundary in LLMs is implicit.
+A meta-analysis of 78 studies (2021--2026) shows attack success rates above 85% against the strongest known defenses.
+[Source: Maloyan and Namiot, 2026] No single defense works.
+Only defense-in-depth is viable.

 Once an LLM ingests untrusted input, constrain it so no consequential action can trigger.
 [Source: Beurer-Kellner et al., 2025] Do not rely on instructing the model to behave.